Azure-Samples/modern-data-warehouse-dataops/e2e_samples/fabric_dataops_sample/docs/adr_naming_convention.md

-# Naming convention for Fabric E2E sample
+# Naming conventions for Fabric E2E sample

-This document describes the naming convention for the Fabric E2E sample.
-It includes the naming convention for the following:
+This document describes the naming conventions for the Fabric E2E sample.
+It includes the naming conventions for the following:

 - Git Folders
 - Scripts (python, shell, powershell etc.)